GregBolling/Pronunciation-Tool/README.md

       c) "Decision Tree Accuracy" is like the last one but with the model being trained being a Decision Tree Classifier

       d) "Max Entropy Accuracy" is again like the last two but using the Maximum Entropy Classifier

+      (*NOTE: There is a large amount of INFO messages and warnings to be ignored in the output of this program as they do not provide any useful information for one simply running this program)